wesleylo1/weathernow-capstone/README.md

 #### Technologies

-HTML, CSS, Javascript, Open Weather API
+HTML, CSS, Javascript, Weather API, MongoDB

+#### Installation

+To use the application, the developer will need to install the following dependencies and have an API key for Open Weather:
+- axios
+- cors
+- dotenv
+- express